brandur/sorg/content/fragments/your-name.md

 The art and animation are top tier, with an incredible attention to detail applied to every scene.
-It's a little strange to recognize an iPhone 6 on screen because it's been drawn in such sharp relief.
+It's a little strange to recognize an iPhone 6 on screen because its been drawn in such sharp relief.
 This more traditional art form and works a lot better in so many places, and we're all very lucky that the anime industry didn't follow in the